 A lanky blond man with stringy hair tied back in a ponytail turned from the strike to walk back to the bench.
 “Hot damn!
 I’m throwin’ rocks tonight.
 Mark it, Bug.”
 Next to Ambush Bug sat a large, bare-chested man in black leather pants and a fearsome red leather mask that covered his whole head.
 He nursed a large plastic cup of Bud.
 A giant sword was sheathed in the scar tissue on his back.
 This was Scabbard.
 He squinted through the smoke from his own cigarette as he addressed Ambush Bug at the scoring table.

-“This was a valued rug,” the big man said, elaborately clearing his throat.
+“This was a valued rug,” the big man said, his deep, gravelly voice a booming growl.
+He elaborately cleared his throat.
 “This was, uh…”

 “Yeah, Scabbard, it really tied the room together,” said Ambush Bug, also holding a large plastic cup of Bud and wearing some of its foam on the upper lip of his mask.